Ganeshmane4780/Foodie_Restaurant-website/README.md

 (Menu):-![image](https://github.com/user-attachments/assets/6499643b-f043-4493-99e3-cd6c1cbbf574)

-These are some Photos of projects.
+These are some Photos of project.

+💡 Contributing
+Feel free to contribute by improving the design, adding animations, or making it more responsive!
-This project is perfect for learning and customization! 🚀🍔
+This project is perfect for learning and customization! 🍔 Feel free to explore, modify, and enhance this project! 🚀✨